sudo-st8less/HackTheBox-Footprinting-Labs/README.md

-## [in progress] Full catalog of walkthroughs for all labs in the Hack The Box CPTS career path on HTB Academy.<br>
+## Full catalog of walkthroughs for all labs in the Hack The Box CPTS career path on HTB Academy. <br>

 <mark>hook it up with a &#x2B50; if this helps!</mark> <br>
 🐦: @<a href="https://x.com/st8less">st8less</a>